 Hirschi - This German and Swiss name was of the locational group of surnames meaning 'the dweller at the sign of the red deer'.
 It may also have been used as a nickname for one with the characteristics of a deer.
 The name is also spelled HERSHEY, HIRSHFELD, HERSH, HERSCH and HERRSCHER.

-Much appreciation to Daniel Bly who provided me this information.
+Much appreciation to Daniel Bly who provided me the above chart.

 Descendants of David Coffman